NickPoint/POS-system/UC1.md

 **Flow of Events for Extensions:**

-* 3b.
-Form is filled incorrectly
+ 3b.
+Form is filled incorrectly:

   1. ← System (a) detects error and (b) notifies the actor about incorrectly filled fields